PackagePages/LaravelPackage.com/docs/09-routing.md

     <p> {{ $post->body }}</p>
    ```

-Note: these templates would extend a base / master layout file in a real world scenario, but I'm just keeping things simple for now.
+Note: these templates would extend a base / master layout file in a real world scenario.

 ### Register views in the service provider
 Now that we have some views, we need to register that we want to load any views from our `resources/views` directory in the `boot()` method of our Service Provider. **Important**: provide a "key" as the second argument to `loadViewsFrom()` as you'll need to specify this key when returning a view from a controller (see next section).